ted-ross/redpoll/tutorials/recv-simple.md

 contains an address to identify the receiver's source (in this case, the same queue on the same broker).

+If the receiving application expects to receive more than one message, or a continuous stream of incoming messages, it would be wise to set a prefetch value greater than zero.
+Prefetch is the number of message credits that the receiver will issue initially and maintain.
+It is the number of messages that can be sent by the sender before the receiving application receives and accepts the messages.

+Setting a prefetch greater than zero will greatly improve the rate at which messages will flow into the application.

+    receiver = Receiver(connection, "my-queue", prefetch=10)

 To receive a message through the receiver, we use the recv() function:

     message = receiver.recv()